 A fairly large amount of research and practical experience suggested that the combination of cardiovascular and strength training tended to cause interference in terms of overall results.
 This was especially true for strength and power gains where cardio impaired improvements.
 In contrast, strength training didn’t seem to impair the cardiovascular improvements (it might even improve it).

 There are a few factors to consider here, however.
 One is that the early studies invariably combined a fairly large amount of weight training with a large amount of often high intensity cardiovascular exercise.
 So the athletes might have been lifting 4 times per week and doing hard cardio at least twice per week.
-This might very well mimick the training of an American football player but isn’t what we are really talking about.
+This might very well mimic the training of an American football player but isn’t what we are really talking about.

 Both the intensity, volume and frequency issues are important here and these studies don’t automatically mean that cardio can’t be done while seeking muscle mass gains.
 Rather, it has to be integrated properly.
 Intensity is a key factor and the intensity must be kept low to moderate.
 Volume and frequency are also critical.